evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

     }

-    // The length of one AU (Earth-Sun distance) in pixels. var pixelsInOneEarthSunDistancePerPixel = 90;
+    // The length of one AU (Earth-Sun distance) in pixels. var pixelsInOneEarthSunDistancePerPixel = 150;

     // A factor by which we scale the distance between the Sun and the Earth
     // in order to show it on screen var scaleFactor = constants.earthSunDistanceMeters / pixelsInOneEarthSunDistancePerPixel;

+    // The number of calculations of orbital path done in one 16 millisecond frame.
+    // The higher the number, the more precise are the calculations. var numberOfCalculationsPerFrame = 10000;

-    var deltaT = 3600 * 24; // The length of the time increment, in seconds.
+    var deltaT = 3600 * 24 / numberOfCalculationsPerFrame; // The length of the time increment, in seconds.

     var initialConditions = {
       distance: {